danangekal/gatsby-starter-default-typescript/README.md

 11.  **`LICENSE`**: This Gatsby starter is licensed under the 0BSD license.
 This means that you can see this file as a placeholder and replace it with your own license.

-12. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+12. **`package-lock.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

+13. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+This manifest is how npm knows which packages to install for your project.

-13. **`README.md`**: A text file containing useful reference information about your project.
+14. **`README.md`**: A text file containing useful reference information about your project.

-14. **`tsconfig.json`**: This is a configuration file for [typescript](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).
+15. **`tsconfig.json`**: This is a configuration file for [typescript](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).
 The tsconfig. json file allows you to specify the root level files and the compiler options that requires to compile a TypeScript project.

 ## 🎓 Learning Gatsby